herotechcourse/kotlin-racingcar-precourse/README.md

   * Empty or blank names are ignored.

   * Throws `IllegalArgumentException` if user inputs invalid data as per the requirements.
+  * Add input and checks for number of rounds for the race.

 ## Tests
 ### Input Handler Tests